FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - ``"1000 EUR/kW"``
      - The price of breaching the ``site-consumption-capacity``.
        Can be (a sensor recording) contractual penalties, but also a theoretical penalty just to allow the scheduler to breach the consumption capacity, while influencing how badly breaches should be avoided.
-       The price is applied both to the largest breach in the planning window and to each breach that occurs. [#price_field]_
+       The price is applied both to the largest breach in the planning window and to each breach that occurs. [#penalty_field]_
    * - ``site-production-capacity``
      - ``"0kW"``
      - Maximum production power at the grid connection point (defaults to the Asset attribute ``production_capacity_in_mw``).